-- an order for additional copies at your own expense
+- an order for additional copies at your own expense, if wanted

-The publication secretary inspects the manuscript, gives it an ISBN and sends it to the printing house.
+The Communications dpt inspects the manuscript, gives it an ISBN and sends it to the printing house.

-The final draft must be approved both by the doctoral student and the publication secretary no later than three weeks before the date of the public defence.
+The final draft must be approved both by the doctoral student and the Communications dpt no later than three weeks before the date of the public defence.

-The printed books are delivered to Hanken and the publication secretary will inform you when you can pick up your personal copies.
+The printed books are delivered to Hanken and the Communications dpt will inform you when you can pick up your personal copies.
 Copies for the public defence are delivered to the department.
 The university registrar sends a copy to the opponent.
-The official bulletin boards have been replaced by iPads (in Helsinki at the reception desk and in Vaasa outside the Assembly hall) where the dissertations can be read electronically.
+The official bulletin boards have been replaced by iPads (in Helsinki in the library and in Vaasa outside the Assembly hall) where the dissertations can be read electronically.

 The electronic version is made available also in DHanken ten days before the public defence.

-More information about the process of pre-examining of doctoral theses and about the official defense can be found on the web of the PHD programme.
+Also see more information about the process of pre-examining of doctoral theses and about the official defense on the PhD Programme pages.

-- Publicly financed research is available also to business life and the general public, and can thereby drive innovation.
+- Publicly financed research is available also to business life and the general public, and can thereby drive cooperation and innovation.

-- OA contributes to global eqality by making it possible to access research, also for developing countries with limited resources to licensed databases.
+- OA contributes to global equality by making it possible to access research also by readers in developing countries with limited resources to licensed databases.